lwerth/2019-October-Resources/git/master_lesson.md

 Hey, now we can see why we introduced ourselves to Git!
 It has our *user.name* and *user.email* in the `Author:` field!
 In fact, *Git will not allow you to make a commit without providing a user name and email.*

 The commit itself has an arbitrary character sequence (called a hash) as a label.
-This isn't very helpful to us right now.
-But, our commit message is there, floating in space, easy to find and to read. ***This is why it is so valuable to write good commit messages - they are messages to your future self!***
+This lets Git find the commit easily, but you don't need to worry about that right now.
+Instead, notice that your commit message is there, floating in space, easy to find and to read. ***This is why it is so valuable to write good commit messages - they are messages to your future self!***

 -------------------------------------------------------------------------------------------------------------
 ## Exercise: DIY Git!